hoytech/quadrable/README.md

 This is pretty much as good as you can do with the proof for a single leaf (except perhaps to indicate empty sub-trees somehow so you don't need to send them along with the proof).

 However, suppose we want to prove multiple values at the same time.
 Trivially, we could request separate proofs for each of them.
-Here are the two proofs for different leaves:
+Here are two proofs for different leaves:

 ![](docs/proof4.svg)

-To prove both of these values independently, the proofs would need 8 witnesses in total.
+To prove both of these values independently, the proofs need 8 witnesses in total.
 However, observe the following:

 * Since we are authenticating values from the same tree, the top 2 witnesses will be the same, and are therefore redundant.
 * On the third level, the node that was sent as a witness in one proof is a computed node in the other proof, and vice versa.
 Since the verifier is going to be computing these values anyway, there is no need for the proof to contain *any* witnesses for this level.